landinfotech/mycivitas/docs/src/user/guide/index.md

 * **[Registering/Login/Logout:](./register-login-logout.md)** This page will show you how to `register`, `login` and `logout` on the platform.

+* **[Dashboard:](./dashboard.md)** This page will show you how to download the PDFs of your reports and access important information about your MyCivitas account.

 * **[View Table:](./view-table.md)** This page will show you how to download CSV in all views on the view table page.